vorakl/vorakl.github.io/src.docs/content/articles/bash-sort.rst

 |

 First of all, check your Bash version.
-This article is about 5.2-release:
+Version 5.2-release is the target of this article:

 .. code-block:: shell